 Summary

-When blocks are drawn, the location of the block is used to determine the annual rainfall, temperature and potential evapotranspiration (PET) for the block from a NIWA 30-year climate dataset built into OverseerFM.
-The model uses default profiles based on the farm’s region/nearest town to calculate daily/monthly rainfall, temperatures and PET.
+When blocks are drawn, the location of the block is used to determine the monthly rainfall, temperature and potential evapotranspiration (PET) for the block from a NIWA 30-year climate dataset built into OverseerFM.
+The model uses default profiles based on the farm’s region/nearest town to calculate daily rainfall and sunshine hours.

 The following diagram depicts what parts of the model the climate information in OverseerFM impacts.
 For a full interactive view of the scientific model in its entirety please click here